 Wisconsin’s dairy sector also stands to benefit from expanded international trade.
 The U.S. is currently engaged in negotiations on the Trans-Pacific Partnership and the Transatlantic Trade and Investment Partnership.
 If successful, these agreements could yield significant new market opportunities for dairy farmers and cheese makers across both oceans.
 I am leading bipartisan efforts to expand market access and fight trade barriers for dairy producers during these negotiations.
 Click here and here for more information.

 Wisconsin is also known for its bountiful natural resources, including the 1.5 million acre Chequamegon-Nicolet National Forest in the Northwoods.
 Our timber industry is a significant engine of economic activity, providing raw material to paper manufacturers in the 8th District.

 On the Forestry Subcommittee, I am working to develop responsible land management practices that promote the use of our forestland for timber harvesting, recreation, and clean air and water.
-Last year, I helped to introduce and pass the Restoring Healthy Forests for Healthy Communities Act.
+Last Congress, I helped to introduce and pass the Restoring Healthy Forests for Healthy Communities Act.
 This landmark bill will require the Forest Service to actively manage its commercial timber lands by producing at least half of each forest’s annual sustainable timber yield and then share 25 percent of receipts with local counties, while preserving and streamlining consultation requirements under the National Environmental Policy Act.

 I also secured several important victories for Wisconsin forestry and paper in the recent Farm Bill.
 I authored language in the bill to allow the Forest Service to engage retired employees in forest management and timber harvesting work.
 I also worked with my colleagues to include the Silviculture Regulatory Consistency Act to preserve the management of forest roads at the state level, and the Forest Products Fairness Act to remove a competitive disadvantage for paper products in USDA programs.